 Using AI to Drive Digital Transformation: agencyQ at #ASAETEC19

-agencyQ will be presenting “Punch Above your Weight: Digital Transformation using AI/NLP-driven Content Strategy” at the 2019 Technology Exploration Conference being held in Washington, DC on December 3rd and 4th.
-CEO Sean Breen and Chief Revenue Officer Bob Poulin will teach attendees how to integrate Customer Experience and Customer Journey strategy with AI, NLP, visual recognition, search functionality and content management technology for faster analysis and categorization of content leading to higher value analyses, insights and prescribed actions.
+agencyQ will be presenting “Punch Above your Weight: Digital Transformation Using AI/NLP-Driven Content Strategy” at the 2019 Technology Exploration Conference being held in Washington, D.C., on Dec.
+3rd and 4th.
+CEO Sean Breen and chief revenue officer Bob Poulin will teach attendees how to integrate customer experience and customer journey strategy with AI, NLP, visual recognition, search functionality and content management technology for faster analysis and categorization of content leading to higher value analyses, insights and prescribed actions.